eoas-ubc/eoas-ubc.github.io/docs/crs-eosc112.md

 * A second dashboard ([climate-mind-map](dashboards.md)) was concieved and prototyped (in HTML5, not Python), but implementation was put off for a later time.
 * Supported development, observed implementation, and coordianted evaulation of an activity based on the IPCC [Climate Atlas](https://interactive-atlas.ipcc.ch/) for EOSC 112 (147 students).
 This activity was worksheet-based.
 Begun in class, students could work in groups or alone.
 Getting-started instruction were provided by lecture and instructors & TAs then circulated to ensure students were making progress.
 The assignment was completed at home with responses delivered to the course's Canvas site for assessment as PDFs or scanned images.

+**Learning goals for the Climate Atlas in-class activity:**

+* Describe the difference between climate SSP scenarios.
+* Produce climate change graphs using the interactive climate atlas, and compare them quantitatively.
+* Describe some impacts of climate change within your expected lifetime for different SSP scenarios.

 ## Students’ experiences

 These **feedback questions** were posed to students as the last step in their assignment: